zhill/enterprise-docs/content/docs/installation/helm/eks/_index.md

 weight: 3
 ---

-This document will walkthrough the installation of Anchore Enterprise on an Amazon EKS cluster.
+This document will walkthrough the installation of Anchore Enterprise on an Amazon EKS cluster and expose it on the public internet.
 ## Prerequisites

 - A running Amazon EKS cluster with worker nodes launched.
 See [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) for more information on this setup.
 - [Helm](https://helm.sh/) client and server installed and configured with your EKS cluster.
+- [Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/) installed on local host.

 Once you have an EKS cluster up and running with worker nodes launched, you can verity via the followiing command.